 “That’s the thing, it’s not really an adjustment because it’s just, that’s how I started, right?” said Parris.

-Though his background made his integration into teaching easier than it had most, there are still communication problems that he may face with his students.
+Even though his background made his integration into teaching online easier than it had most, there are still communication problems that he may face with his students.
 He encourages his students to not be afraid to ask for help .

 “I tell my kids in here that we’re learning a language, we’re going to make mistakes,” he said.
 “We’re literally babies, right, we just don’t know anything, right, so we’re learning, we’re learning, we’re learning, so we’re not going to laugh at each other, we’re not going to do this or that, you’re going to make mistakes, you’re going to keep moving on, but if you don’t try, you’re never going to learn.”